NadjibBenserir/VM_Azure/README.md

 2. Click **Run Pipeline**
 3. Confirm the pipeline uses your **self-hosted agent**
 4. Watch it execute Terraform and Ansible tasks automatically!

-> Made with 💻 by Nadjib — Infrastructure-as-Code enthusiast!